iipanda/vm/README.md

 ## Syntax

-The syntax isn't documented anywhere yet but you can see `example.vl` to get an overall idea.
+The syntax is described in the `SYNTAX.md` file.

+You can also see `example.vl` for example usage.